Pass law: Later legislation

 The Black (Natives) Laws Amendment Act of 1952 amended the 1945 Native Urban Areas Consolidation Act, stipulating that all black people over the age of 16 were required to carry passes and that no black person could stay in an urban area more than 72 hours unless allowed to by Section 10.
 The Natives (Abolition of Passes and Co-ordination of Documents) Act of 1952, commonly known as the Pass Laws Act, repealed the many regional pass laws and instituted one nationwide pass law, which made it compulsory for all black South Africans over the age of 16 to carry the "passbook" at all times within white areas.
 The law stipulated where, when, and for how long a person could remain.

 The document was similar to an internal passport, containing details on the bearer such as their fingerprints, photograph, the name of his/her employer, his/her address, how long the bearer had been employed, as well as other identification information.
 Employers often entered a behavioural evaluation, on the conduct of the pass holder.

 An employer was defined under the law and could only be a white person.
 The pass also documented permission requested and denied or granted to be in a certain region and the reason for seeking such permission.
 Under the terms of the law, any government employee could strike out such entries, basically cancelling the permission to remain in the area.

 A passbook without a valid entry then allowed officials to arrest and imprison the bearer of the pass.
 These passes often became the most despised symbols of apartheid.
 The resistance to the Pass Law led to many thousands of arrests and was the spark that ignited the Sharpeville Massacre on March 21, 1960, and led to the arrest of Robert Sobukwe that day.

-Colloquially, passes were often called the dompas, literally meaning the "stupid pass" or domestic passport.
+Colloquially, passes were often called the dompas, literally meaning the "stupid pass" or perhaps as a syllabic abbreviation for "domestic passport".

 Apart from discrimination against black people, there was also discrimination against the so-called "coloured people."
 The "coloured" included all Indians, Chinese and Arabs, as well as those of "mixed" black/white ethnicity.
 Indian people, for example, were barred from the Orange Free State.